 Entry requirements: what do you need to get in?

 Each HE institution sets its own entry requirements which will differ from course to course.
 Popular courses and/or HE institutions where there are lots of applicants usually have higher entry requirements.

 Applicants normally need to have studied or be studying a level 3 qualification to apply to HE.
 Most HE institutions will also be interested in what GCSE subjects you have studied and what grades you achieved, particularly in English and maths, although some might accept alternative qualifications like functional skills.
-They will usually ask for A-C grades (or typically 4 or occasionally 5 in the new GCSE grades).
+They will usually ask for a grade 4 or occasionally 5 (A-C grades in the old GCSE grades).
 In some cases, including for some Nursing and Midwifery courses, HE institutions will expect applicants to have already met the entry requirements for maths and English GCSE or equivalent by the time they apply.

 While some HE institutions will just ask an applicant to have successfully completed an Access to HE Diploma course, most will ask for a certain number of passes, merits and distinctions.
 Some HE institutions use the UCAS tariff to ask for an overall points score.
 On the UCAS website you can find a UCAS Tariff Calculator which you can use to work out how many tariff points different combinations of passes, merits and distinctions are worth: www.ucas.com/ucas/tariff-calculator

 Some HE institutions, particularly for courses that are competitive to get onto, will ask for all 45 level 3 credits to be either at merit or distinction – or a combination of the two.

 Entry requirements for more vocational (job-related) courses may also ask for relevant work experience and in some cases, especially for nursing and related health courses, an Enhanced Disclosure and Barring Service clearance.